samruddhi2003/resume-screener/README.md

 **2. Add your Groq API key**

-Get a free key at https://console.groq.com, then open `.env` and replace the placeholder:
+Get a free key at https://console.groq.com, then open `.env`:
 ```
 GROQ_API_KEY=your_groq_api_key_here
 ```